Louis-Vincent-Joseph Le Blond de Saint-Hilaire: French Revolutionary Wars

 Provisionally promoted to général de brigade on 26 September 1795, Saint-Hilaire led a column of 3,000 men in the Battle of Loano.
 During the battle he was struck by a canister shot and lost two fingers from his left hand.
-During the course of 1796, he led brigades in the divisions of Laharpe, Massena, Augereau and Sauret.
+At the opening of Napoleon's Italian campaign of 1796–1797, Saint-Hilaire went ahead of the 1st cavalry division, ensuring there were enough stables for their horses.
+During the course of 1796, he led brigades in the divisions of Massena, Augereau, Sauret and Vaubois successively, and fought at Castiglione, Rovereto and Bassano.
+Fighting at San Giorgio near Mantua on 15 September 1796, he was wounded in both legs by a cannonball and a musket shot.